 In theory, if it's an IT task, some level of automation can be applied to that task.
-So, automation can integrate with and apply to anything from network automation to infrastructure and cloud provisioning and, further, to application deployment and configuration management.
+So, automation can integrate with and apply to anything from network automation to infrastructure, cloud provisioning and standard operating environments (SOEs), and further, to application deployment and configuration management.

-Automation capabilities and applications can extend further into specific technologies, like containers, to methodologies, like DevOps, and into broader areas, such as cloud, security, testing, and monitoring/alerting.
+Automation capabilities and applications can extend further into specific technologies, like containers, to methodologies, like DevOps, and into broader areas, such as cloud, edge computing, security, testing, and monitoring/alerting.

 Okay maybe not everything (yet), but a holistic approach to IT automation can help you get repetitive, manual processes out of the hands of your staff.
 This allows teams to be more productive, reduce errors, improve collaboration, and free up time that can be spent on more meaningful, thoughtful work.

 Provisioning is all about heavy lifting, whether on bare metal or in a private, hybrid, or public cloud.
 In order to run business systems, you need infrastructure and that infrastructure must be set up.
 What used to be all about racks, boxes, and cables in a datacenter is now (mostly) all about virtualized assets, from software-defined datacenters, networks, and storage to virtual machines and containers.

 Most of what we do now is defined in software, and the move to software increased the scale and capacity of what’s possible.
 This move also grants—and, by necessity, requires—the codification of processes.
 This helps you meet the demands of your business under increased cost awareness and time constraints.